SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 ## This necessarily contains major spoilers!

-## Watcher worlds are not currently supported by the client.
-Everything here is preliminary and subject to change!

 ## General
+### Beta testing state
+Watcher worlds are currently in a beta testing state, both for the APWorld and the client.
+Everything here is preliminary and subject to change.

+To generate a Watcher world, set `is_watcher_enabled: 'true'` and add `so_peeping: OAOAOA!` to your player YAML settings file.
+The `which_campaign` setting is ignored when this is set.
+Other Watcher-specific player YAML settings are discussed on this page.
+Some non-Watcher-specific settings still apply to Watcher worlds;
+some, like `which_gate_behavior`, are ignored.

+To play a Watcher world, a v2.0 release candidate of the client must be installed.

 ### Terminology
 A few pieces of terminology are used in this documentation for brevity:
 * **Watcherspace**: All regions added in The Watcher.
 There are 27 Watcherspace regions.